LukasM2077/AI_VM/README.md

 ## Installation Summary

+- set up pcie passthrough
+  add vfio in cmdline with nano in node 2

+  IMAGE

+  use VirtIO SCSI single and add the pci device

+  IMAGE

 - Created the VM
   Installed xubuntu (desktop) iso and loaded it into proxmox.
 Set and assigned ram, cpu cores, and storage.